In This Issue:

 These changes come just as it was announced that 2018 was a record year for the enforcement of HIPAA violations, which totaled $28.7 million.

-The key takeaway for healthcare organizations is to be proactive and take corrective steps to comply with the HIPAA requirements, knowing that, should an investigation promptly follow a breach, the monetary fines may be lower.
-Additionally, healthcare organizations should not wait until an issue occurs, but rather should create a culture of compliance with HIPAA that proactively assesses and manages privacy across the enterprise.
+The key takeaway for healthcare organisations is to be proactive and take corrective steps to comply with the HIPAA requirements, knowing that, should an investigation promptly follow a breach, the monetary fines may be lower.
+Additionally, healthcare organisations should not wait until an issue occurs, but rather should create a culture of compliance with HIPAA that proactively assesses and manages privacy across the enterprise.